ssreeramj/Flutter-Basic-Login-Form/README.md

 # Login using Email and Password

 This app is a basic template for a login form using email and password.
-UI has been made using Flutter and authentication part has been taken care by Firebase.
+UI has been made using Flutter and authentication part has been implemented using with the help of Firebase.

 ## Images
 <table>